felixhayashi/TW5-TiddlyMap/README.md

 The motivation behind TiddlyMap is to combine the strengths of wikis and concept maps in the realms of personal knowledge management in a single application.

 Have you ever created mind- or concept maps and later wished you could turn them into a wiki because they became too complex and too hard to maintain?
-On the contrary, have you ever worked with a wiki and felt that it is lacking visual means express your thoughts and to relate your content? – If yes, then TiddlyMap is certainly what you are looking for.
+On the contrary, have you ever worked with a wiki and felt that it is lacking visual means to express your thoughts and to relate your content? – If yes, then TiddlyMap is certainly what you are looking for.

 How it works
 ---------------------------------------------------------------------